Do you need a car in Amsterdam?

 ( AMS )

-Amsterdam city centre has a reputation as a cyclists’ paradise and a driver’s nightmare, but is that still the case for the area around the city, and for the rest of the Netherlands?
+Amsterdam city centre has a reputation as a cyclists’ paradise and a driver’s nightmare.
+Is that still the case for the area around the city, and for the rest of the Netherlands?
 Is Amsterdam car hire ever really an option?

 - Good roads: Whilst it is true that many more journeys in the Netherlands are made by bike than they are in the UK or the USA, the quality of the roads is still very high.
-Because public transport is also of a very high standard, there is less congestion, and therefore more space on the roads for those people who do want to drive.
+Because public transport is also of a very high standard, there is less congestion.
+This means there is more space on the roads for those people who do want to drive.